 One thing that Azure DevOps does best is to help teams organize their work and reliably store and version the source code.
 These tasks are critical to a successful project because they provide great insight into the workstream, allowing you to manage your teams’ productivity, identify bottlenecks in your processes as well as track, trace, and correlate work items to source code changes.

-Azure Boards is the service focused on project management, tracking, and planning.
+Azure Boards are a service focused on project management, tracking, and planning.
 Out of the box, it comes with four predefined process templates: Basic (default), Agile, Scrum, and CMMI.
-The main difference between these processes are with the work item types as well as the workflow states.
+The main difference between these processes is with the work item types as well as the workflow states.
 If one of the pre-defined templates is not exactly what you need, you can use it to create an Inherited Process and customize it to your needs.

 For day-to-day tasks, you can use kanban boards to visualize the current state of the workstream and use:

 You can use sprints to plan your iteration capacity, the scope of work, and take it a bit further using one of the many different Azure DevOps extensions like Delivery Plans.

 While independent, the different Azure DevOps services are fully integrated, from an Azure DevOps Board Work Item view, you can view the pipeline releases related to that work item, create an Azure Repo Branch, and then view the pull requests and commits associated with the work item.
 You can also add links to establish relationships between work items, such as parent/child links and others.
 This is great when you need to keep traceability from work items to source code and releases.

 Each Azure DevOps project has an overview section where you can create different dashboards from a set of available widgets that can display different visualizations of the Azure DevOps Board data.
 For example, you can create a dashboard to track lead and cycle time or a CFD to help with flow management: